The minimum wage is the lowest amount that an employer can legally pay their workers per hour.

-The minimum wage is slightly different across the country, as each province and territory establishes its own minimum pay rate according to the cost of living in each respective location.
+The minimum wage is slightly different across the country, as each province and territory establishes a minimum pay rate according to the cost of living in each respective location.

-Minimum wages are established and adjusted on a regular basis in legislation based on the average wage rate in the province, inflation, and other economic factors.
+Minimum wages are established and adjusted regularly in legislation based on the average wage rate in the province, inflation, and other economic factors.

 In 1996, the Canada Labour Code was amended to ensure that the federal wage rate would keep up with provincial and territorial minimum wage rates.
 The current approach is found in section 178 of Part III of the Code and helps ensure that the federal rate maintains its relevance over time across the nation.

-By April 1, 2022, and on April 1st every year following, the minimum wage rate will be adjusted by the percentage change in the Consumer Price Index (CPI) for the previous year and will be rounded up to the nearest $0.05.
+On April 1st of every year following, the minimum wage rate will be adjusted by the percentage change in the Consumer Price Index (CPI) for the previous year and will be rounded up to the nearest $0.05.

-Minimum wage rates are applicable to employees who are either paid by the hour, by the week, by the month or who are remunerated on a commission basis.
+Minimum wage rates apply to employees who are either paid by the hour, by the week, by the month or who are remunerated on a commission basis.